micropython/micropython/docs/esp32/pcnt.rst

 .. method:: Counter.status()

-   Returns the event status flags of the recent handled Encoder interrupt as a bitmap.
+   Returns the event status flags of the recent handled Counter interrupt as a bitmap.

 .. method:: Counter.id()